rubenhortas/CLITube/README.md

       -h, --help         show this help message and exit

 ## Support
-If you find this script useful you can star this repo.
+If you find this application useful you can star this repo.